 - 14 Other Racecourses

-Epsom, or Epsom Downs to give it its full and correct name, is a name synonymous with the sport of horse racing.
-Owned by the Jockey Club, it is one of few racecourses in the UK that maintains a fantastic relationship with her Majesty Queen Elizabeth, who attends annually to watch The Derby.
+Epsom, or Epsom Downs to give it its full and correct name, is a name synonymous with the sport of horse racing and the Sport of Kings.
+Owned by the Jockey Club, it is one of few racecourses in the UK that maintains a fantastic relationship with her Majesty Queen Elizabeth, who attends annually to watch The Derby in early June.

 Epsom is not the oldest racecourse in the UK, but its history is rich and varied – perhaps best known as the course where suffragette Emily Davison threw herself in front of King George V’s horse Anmer in protest.
 The feel of prestige and rich culture continues to this day, with the course itself proud to present its history and often offering tours.